MicrosoftDocs/memdocs/memdocs/intune/protect/security-baselines.md

 Microsoft continues to publish security baselines for group policies (GPOs) and the [Security Compliance Toolkit](/windows/security/threat-protection/security-compliance-toolkit-10), as it has for many years.
 These baselines are used by many organizations.
 The recommendations in these baselines are from the Microsoft security team's engagement with enterprise customers and external agencies, including the Department of Defense (DoD), National Institute of Standards and Technology (NIST), and more.
 We share our recommendations and baselines with these organizations.
 These organizations also have their own recommendations that closely mirror Microsoft's recommendations.
 As mobile device management (MDM) continues to grow into the cloud, Microsoft created equivalent MDM recommendations of these group policy baselines.
 These additional baselines are built into Microsoft Intune, and include compliance reports on users, groups, and devices that follow (or don't follow) the baseline.

 Many customers use the Intune baseline recommendations as a starting point, and then customize them to meet their IT and security demands.
 Microsoft's Windows 10 and later baseline template was the first baseline to release.
-This baseline is built as a generic infrastructure that allows customers to eventually import other security baselines based on CIS, NIST, and other standards. <!-- Currently, it's available for Windows and will eventually include iOS/iPadOS and Android. -->
+This baseline is built as a generic infrastructure that allows customers to eventually import other security baselines based on CIS, NIST, and other standards.

 Migrating from on-premises Active Directory group policies to a pure cloud solution using Azure Active Directory (AD) with Microsoft Intune is a journey.
 To help, use the various tools from the [Security Compliance Toolkit](/windows/security/threat-protection/security-compliance-toolkit-10) that can help you identify cloud-based options from security baselines that can replace your on-premises GPO configurations.